Azure/azure-sdk-for-go/README.md

 ```

 Occasionally service-side changes require major changes to existing versions.
-These cases are noted in the changelog.
+These cases are noted in the changelog, and for this reason `Service API versions`
+cannot be used alone to ensure backwards compatibility.

 All available services and versions are listed under the `services/` path in
 this repo and in [GoDoc][services_godoc].
 Run `find ./services -type d